Conditions and Treatments

 At The Susan and Leonard Feinstein Inflammatory Bowel Disease Clinical Center, we develop personalized treatment plans to help your child lead a normal, productive life.
 We work closely with the adult gastroenterology program, and our integrated approach offers opportunities for comprehensive research and collaboration, and allows us to transition children seamlessly into the adult IBD program when they are ready.

-To provide your child with comprehensive medical and surgical management for a wide variety of intestinal diseases including short gut and intestinal failure, we work closely with our small intestinal surgeons.
+To provide your child with comprehensive medical and surgical management for a wide variety of intestinal diseases including short gut, we work closely with our small intestinal surgeons.

 Endoscopy is a procedure that enables your doctor to examine the inside of your child’s digestive tract (including the stomach, intestines, and esophagus or food pipe).
 This information can help us determine what is going on and prescribe the appropriate treatment.